ktk-2005/Feedbacker-Forum/docs/runners.md

 See the source code of `node-runner` in the `:/docker/node-runner/` directory for guidance on how to write other runners.

 It doesn't matter if the application is included in the image, pre-installed, or if it's pulled when the container starts.
 There is, however, a size limit on the size of images which users can pull.
-(The size limit is currently not configurable but could be in the future.)

 The `node-runner` runner is obviously written using the latter method because it needs to handle arbitrary applications.
 If an app is complex/slow to build, it might be better to prebuild the app and include it in the image.